WeWork grows up (and out and everywhere)

 There are questions about how much data companies will ultimately want to give up to WeWork or any real estate company.
 At the moment, relatively few companies engage with these kind of advanced office analytics.
 Gensler director of analytics Wes LeBlanc estimates that fewer than 5% of the company’s clients are using sensors currently, though he says conversations about office data constitute a third to half of the conversations the firm is having with current clients.

 While technology powers the efficiencies WeWork can offer clients, some companies seem more interested in its ability to manage traditional commercial real estate logistics.
-Mark Montenero, head of human resources for UBS America’s region, says the advantage to working with WeWork is that it handles all aspects of the renovation.
+Marc Montanaro, head of human resources for UBS America’s region, says the advantage to working with WeWork is that it handles all aspects of the renovation.

 “With WeWork,” he says, “one of the biggest benefits for us is that it’s really a one-stop shop,” he says.
 WeWork has built out teams of designers, architects, and construction experts, so that in its most demanding markets the company can do the design-to-construction entirely in-house.
 It even hired famed architect Bjarke Ingels, who has designed everything from Google campuses to the Copenhagen Zoo’s Panda house, as its chief architect.

 UBS has a 4,400-person office in Weehawken, New Jersey that hasn’t been updated since the late 1980s.
-“Speaking openly,” says Montenero, “today, people really don’t want to go there for meetings, because it’s stale.”
+“Speaking openly,” says Montanaro, “today, people really don’t want to go there for meetings, because it’s stale.”

 He says WeWork was able to renovate the space on a shorter time frame than other in-house projects he’s participated in.
-Montenero reflected on the process of constructing the London office at 5 Broadgate, a 13-story building with a 700,000-square-foot open floor plan.
+Montanaro reflected on the process of constructing the London office at 5 Broadgate, a 13-story building with a 700,000-square-foot open floor plan.
 It attracted media attention for bringing an agile workplace layout to banking.
 He remembers it took three years for the construction alone and required managing an architecture firm, demolition crew, and construction contractors.

 The first phase of the New Jersey office is expected to be finished by spring, with the total 108,000-square-foot renovation wrapping late in 2020.
 It could have been faster, he says, but UBS decided to renovate floors one at a time rather than expediting the construction and moving its employees to a WeWork or elsewhere in the interim.

-“WeWork is very integrated, data-driven, and they have a very customized approach to designing and building enterprise spaces, and that’s really something that we at UBS wanted as an outcome there—something that is fully integrated,” says Montenero.
+“WeWork is very integrated, data-driven, and they have a very customized approach to designing and building enterprise spaces, and that’s really something that we at UBS wanted as an outcome there—something that is fully integrated,” says Montanaro.

 The We network

-Though UBS decided not to use the greater WeWork network during its renovation process, it is keen to make use of the company’s 300-building global real estate portfolio in the future.
+Though UBS decided not to use the greater WeWork network during its renovation process, it is keen to make use of the company’s 425-building global real estate portfolio in the future.
 As fixed office spaces fall out of vogue, big corporates are looking for ways to move their workforce around.
 Roughly 41% of businesses say they expect to have 50 or more employees working out of a coworking location in the next three years, according to a 2018 CBRE survey.

 Diageo, the global liquor brand, has a variety of spaces through WeWork in New York, San Francisco, Montreal, and Lima, Peru.
 The most unique is the single conference room it rents inside of a WeWork in New York.
 The company uses the space to host events for each of its many brands.
 In September, Bulleit Bourbon furnished the room in deep brown leather couches and operated the space as an open mixology lab for bartenders wanting to learn more about whiskey cocktails.
 The following month, Ketel One painted the room white and green and set it up as a meditation room tethered to the launch of its lower-calorie Botanicals line.
 The space, which has been painted gray and strewn with white cushions, is open to WeWork members.

-Note: Correction: A previous version of this article misspelled the name of Marc Montanaro.